malek-al-edresi/oracle-apex-twilio-sms-integration/README.md

 * Do not publish **AUTH_TOKEN** publicly
 * Use **APEX Credential Store / Vault** for production
 * Ensure network access to `api.twilio.com`
+* Consider storing credentials in database tables or vault for production use
+* Validate phone numbers and message content before sending

 ---